-This service evaluation was approved by the Imperial College Healthcare NHS Trust Clinical Audit Team (reference: 418) and followed a pre-specified protocol [16].
-The study met the UK Health Research Authority criteria for service evaluation and additional NHS ethics approval was not required [17].
-The research team comprised post-doctoral clinicians from nursing and physiotherapy disciplines with previous qualitative research experience.
-Qualitative semi-structured 1:1 interviews were conducted using pre-piloted topic guides which were developed in collaboration with research-active clinicians and informed by our systematic review of the literature [12] (Supplementary File 1).
-The COREQ checklist was used to guide reporting [18].
+The study was approved by the Imperial College Healthcare NHS Trust Clinical Audit Team (reference: 418) and followed a prespecified protocol.23 Additional NHS ethics approval was not required.24 The research team comprised postdoctoral clinicians from nursing and physiotherapy disciplines with previous qualitative research experience.
+Qualitative semistructured 1:1 interviews were conducted using prepiloted topic guides which were informed by our systematic review of the literature13 (online supplemental file 1).
+The COREQ checklist (COnsolidated criteria for REporting Qualitative research) was used to guide reporting.25